SashG91/brew-that/README.md

 ### Manual Testing

 You can view manual testing for this project [here](https://docs.google.com/spreadsheets/d/1-48gLQhrg9fVBXcf1gJaQ-q30t13I0yI/edit?usp=sharing&ouid=116957584173833035665&rtpof=true&sd=true)

-### Defect Tracking

-Try to create issues in real time as it better reflects the daily life of a developer.

-The easiest way to track defects is by using GITHUB's Issues to track these as it's really easy to copy/paste screenshots in and then write up how you closed them.
-At this stage you don't need a custom template or labels, that comes in P4.

 ### Defects of Note
 -Initializing the repeat order function to allow the users to add to their order.